 Coastal's teacher renewal credit programs support re-certification and professional development according to the state and national standards.
 Teachers are afforded the opportunity to update their skills, enhance their knowledge to become a more effective classroom teacher, and learn the latest technology.
-The College offers a wide range of classes to include managing student discipline, teaching students with learning differences, self-esteem for young learners, and various computer technology classes.
-The teacher education program has a variety of innovative and effective courses that will give teachers the tools to maximize student learning.
-These courses are offered during the day, night, Saturdays, and online for the convenience of students.
+The College offers a wide range of classes to include managing student discipline, teaching students with learning differences, and various computer technology classes.
+The College also offers instructor skill development courses specifically designed to meet the in-service training requirements of Marine Corps formal school personnel.
+Among those topics addressed within the course are characteristics of the adult learner, student diversity, instructional planning and design, presentation techniques, teaching to facilitate learning, and instructor effectiveness.